 - Slice each garlic clove in half lengthwise and remove the green part that may be in the middle.
 This removes the bite from the garlic and makes for a smoother taste.

-- Add 1 cup garlic and 2 tsp kosher salt to a food processor and process until minced, about 1 minute.
+- Add 1 cup garlic cloves and 2 tsp Kosher Salt to a food processor and process until minced, about 1 minute.

 - Next add 2 tbsp of oil into the food processor, replace the lid, and run the processor until a paste forms (another 1-2 minutes).

-- As the food processor runs, continue alternating between ¼ cup lemon juice and neutral oil, just a little at a time.
+- As the food processor runs, continue alternating between ¼ cup lemon juice and the rest of the 2 ½ cups neutral oil, just a little at a time.
 Continue the food processor running the whole time until both of the liquids are used up and the paste is emulsified fully.
 This should take about 10 minutes.

 - Once the sauce is emulsified and your liquids have been used up, serve and enjoy!